Tri-County Airport (Florida): Tri-County Airport Authority

-The public-use airport is governed by the Tri-County Airport Authority, an independent authority created by the Florida legislature in July 1969.
+The public-use airport is governed by the Tri-County Airport Authority, an independent “special use district” created by the Florida legislature in July 1969.
 The County Commissioners of Holmes, Jackson and Washington County (Florida) each appoint 3 members who serve three-year terms on the board as unpaid volunteers.
 The board meets at the airport conference room on the second Tuesday afternoon of every month at 5:00 PM and its meeting agendas, annual budgets, proceedings, policies, rules, regulations and reports are published on its public website.
 Members of the Board are pilots and non-pilots who have an interest in the welfare of the airport and surrounding communities.

-Notable tenants and services

-Skydive Panama City is a commercial operation that has skydiving operations which are active most weekends.

-There is flight instruction and maintenance available on the field.
-A full time airport manager is on the field during business hours, Monday through Friday, with after hour callouts available for an additional fee; calls to the main airport number after hours forward to his cell phone.

-The airport is served by Enterprise Rent-A-Car and Hertz, with three days' notice.
-This can be discussed with the airport manager.